 Skills and abilities and writing a statement of suitability (senior and leadership roles)

-We assess candidates for the High Court, s9(4) Deputy High Court judge, s9(1) authorisations and Leadership roles against a set of skills and abilities criteria for each type of post.
-These are aligned to the Judicial Skills and Abilities framework used by the judiciary and Judicial College, and lists the ways in which a person demonstrates the required skills and abilities when working effectively in post.
+We assess candidates for the High Court, s9(4) Deputy High Court judge, s9(1) authorisations and Leadership roles against a set of skills and abilities.
+These skills and abilities are aligned to the judicial skills and abilities framework used by the judiciary and Judicial College, and lists the ways in which a person demonstrates the required skills and abilities when working effectively in post.
 We use different skills and abilities for different exercises, for example:

 - High Court judge skills and abilities criteria

 - s9(4) Deputy High Court judge and s9(1) authorisation skills and abilities criteria

 Details will be provided in the role advert.